Skip to main content

 I read this in Kate McCallum and Julia Newbould’s book ‘The Joy of Money’ once and it’s always stuck with me: “Save appropriately, invest regularly, keep calm and ignore the lows and highs, only sell when you need cash, and rock on.”

 Just give it a go!
-There’s no good time to start investing, so why not start now.
-With the Sharesies platform, there’s no minimum investment amount.
+With Sharesies, there’s no minimum investment amount.
 You can start with as little as a dollar.
 Or, you can do what I did: listen to She’s on the Money and wait for a promo code.
 You won’t regret it.

-Investors who take part in our Investor Journeys series use the Sharesies platform and agree to share their personal perspective and experience.
-They receive payment from Sharesies AU Pty Limited for their participation.
+Investors who take part in our Investor Journeys series use Sharesies and agree to share their personal perspective and experience.
+They receive a payment from Sharesies for their participation.

 The statements made throughout are the investor's personal views and do not constitute professional or financial advice.
-They are not to be attributed as the views of, or financial advice being provided by, Sharesies AU Pty Limited.
+They’re not to be attributed as the view of, or financial advice being provided by, Sharesies Australia Limited.

 Ok, now for the legal bit